§ 5-53.1-1. Definitions.

-(10) "Professional fund raiser" means any person who directly or indirectly for compensation or other consideration plans, manages, conducts, carries on, or assists in connection with a solicitation for charitable purposes or individually solicits or who employs or otherwise engages on any basis another person to solicit for or on behalf of any charitable organization, or who engages in the business of, or holds himself, herself or itself out to persons as independently engaged in the business of soliciting for the charitable purpose.
-Bona fide volunteers or employees of a charitable organization or fund raising counsel shall not be deemed a professional fund raiser.
+(10) "Professional fundraiser" means any person who directly or indirectly for compensation or other consideration plans, manages, conducts, carries on, or assists in connection with a solicitation for charitable purposes or individually solicits or who or that employs or otherwise engages on any basis another person to solicit for or on behalf of any charitable organization, or who or that engages in the business of, or holds himself, herself, or itself out to persons as independently engaged in the business of soliciting for the charitable purpose.
+Bona fide volunteers or employees of a charitable organization or fundraising counsel shall not be deemed a professional fundraiser.

-(11) "Professional solicitor" means any person who is employed or retained for compensation by a professional fund raiser to solicit contributions for charitable purposes.
-Bona fide employees of a charitable organization or fund raising counsel shall not be deemed a professional solicitor.
+(11) "Professional solicitor" means any person who is employed or retained for compensation by a professional fundraiser to solicit contributions for charitable purposes.
+Bona fide employees of a charitable organization or fundraising counsel shall not be deemed professional solicitors.

 (ii) Solicitation is deemed to have taken place when the appeal or request is made, whether or not the person making the appeal or request receives any contributions.